 The uGMRT signal chain begins at the prime focus of each 45-meter antenna, where wideband feeds capture radiation across four frequency bands: Band 2 (120--250 MHz), Band 3 (250--500 MHz), Band 4 (550--950 MHz), and Band 5 (1000--1460 MHz) \citep{2017CSci..113..707G}.
-For Bands 2--4, the linear polarization signals from the feeds are converted to circular polarization using a QH (Fig. \ref{frontend} ) polarizer before reaching the low-noise amplifiers (LNAs), while Band 5 maintains linear polarization throughout the signal chain.
-Each polarization channel has a dedicated LNA with noise injection capabilities (Fig. \ref{frontend}, at four selectable power levels for system temperature measurements.
+For Bands 2--4, the linear polarization signals from the feeds are converted to circular polarization using a QH (Figure \ref{frontend} ) polariser before reaching the low-noise amplifiers (LNAs), while Band 5 maintains linear polarization throughout the signal chain.
+Each polarization channel has a dedicated LNA with noise injection capabilities (Figure \ref{frontend}, at four selectable power levels for system temperature measurements.
 The amplified signals from both polarizations pass to a common box mounted on the feed turret, where the desired frequency band is selected for transmission.
 The common box also provides solar attenuator options (0, 14, 30, or 44 dB), Walsh modulation control, and the ability to swap polarization channels.
 From the common box, the RF signals travel directly to the antenna base.

-In the upgraded system, high dynamic range optical fibers transmit the unmodified RF signals from the antenna base to the Central Electronics Building (CEB), with fiber lengths ranging from approximately 600 meters for the central square antennas to 21 kilometers for the outermost arm antennas \citep{2014ASInC..13..453S}.
-At the CEB, the GMRT Analog Backend (GAB) receives and processes the RF signals.
-The GAB downconverts the selected RF band to baseband, with bandwidth options of 100, 200, or 400 MHz.
+In the upgraded system, high dynamic range optical fibres transmit the unmodified RF signals from the antenna base to the Central Electronics Building (CEB), with fibre lengths ranging from approximately 600 meters for the central square antennas to 21 kilometres for the outermost arm antennas \citep{2014ASInC..13..453S}.
+At the CEB, the GMRT Analogue Backend (GAB) receives and processes the RF signals.
+The GAB down-converts the selected RF band to baseband, with bandwidth options of 100, 200, or 400 MHz.
 This frequency conversion employs independently configurable local oscillators for each antenna and polarization, with frequency settings available across 100--1700 MHz in 10 kHz steps.
 The GAB also includes variable attenuators for power equalization across the array.